resourceguru/api-docs/endpoints/accounts.md

 --- | --- | ---
-id | integer | Unique identifier for an Account. name | string | Name of an Account. subdomain | string | Subdomain name that was registered for the account rootdomain | string | Root domain account is served from url | string | URL to view an Account. created_at | timestamp | Account created time in ISO 8601. updated_at | datetime |  Last updated date and time in ISO 8601.
+id | integer | Unique identifier for an Account. name | string | Name of an Account. subdomain | string | The Account URL ID for the account.
+The account could previously be accessed on this subdomain. rootdomain | string | Root domain account is served from. url | string | URL to view an Account. created_at | timestamp | Account created time in ISO 8601. updated_at | datetime |  Last updated date and time in ISO 8601.